gemfire/gemfire-developer-website/content/tutorials/oql.md

 types line up.
 Some examples: *(the backslash `\` denotes line continuation in `gfsh`)*

 `QUERY (1)` \
-Select expression used in an IN operator, in a WHERE clause.
+Select expression used in an IN operator, in a WHERE clause. \
+Gets the names of the employees that in departments located in the State of New York.
 ```sql
 SELECT firstName, lastName FROM /employees
   WHERE deptId IN (SELECT dept.deptId FROM /departments dept